Latest in Safety Features

 One of the many forms of safety technology in automobiles come in the form of lane keeping and departure assistance.
 Furthermore, this technology uses cameras or sensors to keep track of the lane markings on the road and will alert the driver if they begin drifting out of their lane.

 If no action is taken by the driver, the lane keeping support (LKS), will automatically activate and either correct steering, brake or accelerate one or more wheels, or a combination of both.
 Similarly, when it comes to lane departure, lane departure warning (LDW) is a more advanced safety technology that warns the driver when they drift out of their own lane without their turn signals.
 This technology encourages the driver to use turn signals as they should when making any lateral movements on the road.
 Altogether, lane assistance technologies help prevent collisions in cars in adjacent lanes.

 As automobile safety technologies advance, driving is only getting safer.
 The incorporation of emergency safety equipment in our vehicles have the potential to save lives and prevent collisions and accidents.
-All of this technology is recommended safety technology by the NHTSA.
-Seeing as driver error is a major reason for collision, drivers assistance technology are taking a step in the right direction for safer roads.
+In addition, all of this technology is recommended safety technology by the NHTSA.
+Driver error is the reason for a large amount of collisions.
+Therefore, drivers assistance technology are taking a step in the right direction for safer roads.